Commercial Driver's License

 HOW DOES THE SYSTEM PREVENT MULTIPLE LICENSES?

-Kentucky has joined an information system called the Commercial Driver License Information System (CDLIS), which will serve as a clearinghouse of information on commercial drivers nationwide.
+Kentucky has joined the Commercial Driver License Information System (CDLIS), which will serve as a nationwide clearinghouse for information on commercial drivers.
 CDLIS will be used to eliminate drivers from holding multiple licenses and obtaining fraudulent licenses.
 For information regarding skills test appointments or test date availability, call Kentucky State Police at 1 (800) 542-5990.

 For information on CDL regulations or questions regarding licensing of commercial drivers, call the Kentucky Transportation Cabinet at (502) 564-1257.